Apollo013/CSharp_Json/README.md

 * Custom Observable List

 ###Overview###
-The app allows you to add new 'members' to a list.
+The app allows you to manage 'members' in a list and saves them to file.

 The main program class displays the options for adding, removing and showing members.
 There is also another option for quitting the program.